Just one question: which of these options suits you best?

 Post-market surveillance

 Manufacturers of medical devices must fulfil all General obligations of manufacturers listed in Article 10.
 One requirement states that a quality management system shall be implemented, including a system for post-market surveillance.
+Wonder why this post-market surveillance (PMS) system is so important?
+This article will explain the what, how, why and when of the MDR-introduced PMS system.

 What is post-market surveillance?